jakob-stoeck/mendeleyapi/README.md

 ## Usage

-1. Download the OAuth library from http://code.google.com/p/oauth/
-2. Copy Configuration.sample.php to Configuration.php and input your Mendeley consumer and secret.
+Copy Configuration.sample.php to Configuration.php and input your Mendeley consumer and secret.
 If you don't have one, obtain it from the Mendeley developers site.

 Use the library stand-alone like this:

-`
     <?php
     require_once 'path/to/mendeleyapi/Mendeley.php';
     $mendeley = new Mendeley();